tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 ### How it Works

-The three parties set up the initial multiparty [funding transaction](#setting-up-the-multiparty-funding-transaction) and [Bulletproof range proof](#creating-the-multiparty-bulletproof-range-proof) exactly the way they did for the
+The three parties set up the initial multiparty [funding transaction](#setting-up-the-multiparty-funding-transaction) and [Bulletproof range proof](#creating-the-multiparty-bulletproof-range-proof) exactly the same as they did for the
 $ 3\text{-of-}3 $ case.
-For that they use the private blinding factors they pre-calculated for round&nbsp;1.
-Now, when they decide to spend the multiparty UTXO, only two of them needs to be present.
+For this, they use the private blinding factors they pre-calculated for round&nbsp;1.
+Now, when they decide to spend the multiparty UTXO, only two of them need to be present.

 Bob and Carol decide to spend funds, exactly [like before](#spending-the-multiparty-utxo), and for this they need to reconstruct Alice's private blinding factor for round&nbsp;1 and round&nbsp;2.
-Because Alice did not win anything, she does not need to be present to set up private blinding factor for an output UTXO the way Carol need to do.
+Because Alice did not win anything, she does not need to be present to set up a private blinding factor for an output UTXO the way Carol needs to do.
 Bob and Carol consequently share the shards Alice gave them:
 $$
 \text{share:} \mspace{9mu} \lbrace  k\_{1\text{-}b1},  k\_{1\text{-}c1},  k\_{1\text{-}b2},  k\_{1\text{-}c2}   \rbrace
 $$

 They are now able to reconstruct the blinding factors and verify the hashes.
 If the verification fails, they stop the protocol and schedule a meeting with Alice to have a word with her.
-With all three together they will be able to identify the source of the misinformation.
+With all three together, they will be able to identify the source of the misinformation.
 $$
 \text{reconstruct:} \mspace{9mu} k\_{1\text{-}1}, k\_{1\text{-}2} \\\\
 \text{verify:} \mspace{9mu} \text{H}\_{s}( k\_{1\text{-}1})\_{shared} \overset{?}{=} \text{H}\_{s}( k\_{1\text{-}1})\_{calculated} \\\\